North East Ohio Democratic Veterans Caucus Endorses Mohammad Faraj for Cleveland Ward 7 City Council

 Healthcare access challenges: lack of women’s clinics at VA facilities, limited OBGYN services, inconvenient appointment locations, and no on-site childcare for veterans with children.

-Transportation barriers: cuts in services that make it harder for veterans particularly disabled and elderly to get to their medical appointments.
+Transportation barriers: cuts in services making it harder—especially for disabled and elderly veterans—to get to medical appointments.

-Workplace inequities: federal return-to-office orders threatening employment for disabled veterans unable to work in traditional office environments.
+Workplace inequities: federal return-to-office orders that jeopardize jobs for disabled veterans unable to work in traditional environments.

-Housing discrimination: denials faced by veterans with criminal records, including minor offenses, leading to long-term instability.
+Housing discrimination: denials against veterans with criminal records, even for minor offenses, leading to instability.

-Justice system reforms: improving access to and support through Veterans Dockets to address unique legal challenges.
+Justice system reforms: need for expanded access and support through Veterans Dockets to address unique legal challenges.

-Mohammad specifically references the role the federal government has over many veterans services, including medical care, and how difficult it can be for veteran constituents to navigate that level of bureaucracy.
+Mohammad specifically references the role of the federal government in veterans services, including medical care, and how difficult it can be for veteran constituents to navigate bureaucracy.

 Just recently, after an executive order issued by the Trump administration, the VA announced it was ending union contracts for most workers at Cleveland’s medical center.